DataDog/hiring-engineers/answers.md

 - **Bonus Question**: What is the difference between a Service and a Resource?

-Services are a logical grouping of components of highly distributed systems, like microservice architectures.
+Services are a logical grouping of components.
 Examples of services would be API endpoints, db queries and jobs.

 Resources are the particular action for a given service.
 Typically an individual API endpoint or db query.